 In women, untreated STDs can also lead to a type of infection called pelvic inflammatory disease.
 A pelvic inflammatory disease is an infection of a woman’s uterus, fallopian tubes, or ovaries – all parts of a woman’s reproductive system.
 In particular, untreated gonorrhea and untreated chlamydia can lead to pelvic inflammatory disease in women.

 Untreated pelvic inflammatory disease can lead to chronic (long-term) pelvic pain and also to infertility (the inability to become pregnant or have a child).
-Fortunately, pelvic inflammatory disease can be treated with antibiotic pills, which is the same way most STDs are treated.
+Fortunately, pelvic inflammatory disease can be treated in the same way as most STDs – with antibiotic pills.

 Can STDs be cured?